 1. Immune to Corrosion

-Gold won’t go down easy if there’s a risk of corrosion from chemicals or rust.
+Gold won’t go down quickly if there’s a risk of corrosion from chemicals or rust.
 Indeed, it’s completely immune to corrosion and won’t react to chemicals or rust.

 Although it may have a slight tarnish, it won’t corrode.
 Hence, the gold-plated circuits are ideal for preventing oxidation.